hegemcode/Endure-DiscordBot/README.md

 <h2><strong>Endure - </strong><em>Discord Bot</em></h2></hr>
-<p> <strong>Endure</strong> is the bot for Discord app based off discord.js by pedrohegem to interact with small and friendly discord servers.
+<p> <strong>Endure</strong> is the bot for Discord app based off discord.js to interact with small and friendly discord servers.
 This is also a <i>self-hosted bot</i> – meaning you will need to host and maintain your own instance.
 </p>
 </hr>
 <p> Endure is in continous development, and it's supported by pedrohegem for everyone to enjoy.
 New features are constantly added.